Vaginal Discharge After Menopause: What to Know

 About 10% of women experience vaginal bleeding after menopause.

-It can be caused by the same irritation that can lead to excess clear discharge after menopause.
+Often, this bleeding is harmless and could even be caused by the same irritation that can lead to excess clear discharge.

 Sometimes the vagina can become so irritated, especially through sex, that it can start bleeding.

-If you think your bleeding is from irritation to the vaginal wall, it’s still a good idea to check with your doctor.
+But even if you think your bleeding is from irritation to the vaginal wall, it’s still a good idea to check with your doctor.

-When should I be concerned about discharge?
+When should I be concerned about discharge after menopause?

 In rarer cases, bloody discharge could be a sign of a more serious illness or condition.

 Sometimes they are benign growths, and sometimes they are cancerous.
+But mainly, they’re associated with infertility.

 • A transvaginal ultrasound, where an ultrasound wand is inserted into the vagina.